 Regularly collecting and monitoring these types of data will enable you to spot disparities and inconsistencies, such as giving preferential treatment to candidates from top schools, which are overrepresented by White students,1 or to referrals, which tend to perpetuate homogeneity.2

-Greenhouse Inclusion's data and reporting features allow you to create custom demographic questions that will be posed to candidates when they submit an application.
-Additionally, you can also include diversity and inclusion questions in your organization's Candidate Survey.
-By tracking candidate responses to these questions in reports such as the Pipeline by Demographics report, your organization can evaluate the steps you are taking to encourage diversity and inclusion.
+Greenhouse Recruiting's DE&I feature set allows you to create custom demographic questions that will be posed to candidates when they submit an application.
+Additionally, you can also include DE&I questions in your organization's Candidate Survey.
+By tracking candidate responses to these questions in reports such as the pipeline by demographic report, your organization can evaluate the steps you are taking to encourage DE&I.

-For more information on collecting and reporting on demographic questions, click the links below:
+For more information on collecting and reporting on demographic questions, check out the links below:

 1. Lam, A. (2017, January 30).
 White Students' Unfair Advantage in Admissions.
 The New York Times.
 Retrieved from https://www.nytimes.com/2017/01/30/opinion/white-students-unfair-advantage-in-admissions.html